 7) Original Perspective / Information Gain

-Pages that add implementation detail, benchmarks, or real constraints get cited more than pages that restate consensus.
+Pages that add implementation detail, approved benchmarks, or real constraints are stronger source candidates than pages that restate consensus.
 This is the strongest separator in crowded topics.

 Statement-only content is easy to generate and easy to ignore.
 Evidence + method + experience is what gets cited.